-Breastfeeding – This drug passes into the breast milk and could therefore harm a nursing baby.
+Breastfeeding – This drug passes into breast milk and could, therefore, harm a nursing baby.

 History of Propoxyphene

-According to the FDA some 600 million prescription of this drug may have been written since 1957.
-In 2007 alone, over 20 million prescriptions were dispensed for propoxyphene-based products, never mind the serious, adverse-effects.
+According to the FDA, some 600 million prescriptions of this drug may have been written since 1957.
+In 2007 alone, over 20 million prescriptions were dispensed for propoxyphene-based products, never mind the serious, adverse effects.

 The consumer group Public Citizen asked for the removal of all propoxyphene-based pain relievers from the market in 1978 because of its addictive properties, and ease of overdosing on the drug.
 The petition was denied.
 The second petition came in 2006 but it wasn’t until 2010 that the FDA withdrew the drug and its variants from the market.
 The drug has left millions of users with cardiac problems and negative side effects.